reactjs/react-rails/README.md

 - [Generate components](#component-generator) with a Rails generator
 - [Be extended](#extending-react-rails) with custom renderers, transformers and view helpers

 Just getting started with React?
-Make sure to check out the [Getting Started] (https://facebook.github.io/react/docs/getting-started.html) guide.
+Make sure to check out the [Getting Started][React Getting Started]  guide.
 Also, see [Related Projects](#related-projects) below.

 ## Installation